 Before you throw anything away, think whether any part of it can be reused and given another life.
 For example:

-Soft plastics recycling bins are located in the entrances or exits of some of our local supermarkets and stores.
+Soft plastics are anything made of plastic that can be scrunched into a ball.
+These are recyclable but we recommend you put them in the soft plastic bins located in the entrances or exits of some of our local supermarkets and stores.
 In Porirua, you can take soft plastic bags (like bread bags, frozen food bags, toilet paper packaging, confectionery and biscuit wrap, chip bags, pasta and rice bags, courier envelopes, shopping bags, sanitary hygiene packaging) to the following stores:

 We want to help your school reduce waste and to educate and inspire students to contribute to this.